OSGConnect/tutorial-ScalingUp-R/README.md

 	queue 100

-Note the `queue 100`.
+If you did not download the tutorial files, you will also need to create the `logs` and `output` directories to hold the files that will be created for each job.
+You can create both directories at once with the command

+    $ mkdir logs output

+There are several items to note about this submit file:

+  * The `queue 100` statement in the submit file.
 This tells Condor to enqueue 100 copies of this job as one cluster.
-Also, notice the use of `$(Cluster)` and `$(Process)` to specify unique output files.
+  * The submit variables `$(Cluster)` and `$(Process)`.
+These are used to specify unique output files.
     HTCondor will replace these with the Cluster and Process ID numbers for each individual process within the cluster.
+The `$(Process)` variable is also passed as an argument to our R script.

 ## Submit the Jobs